mwzig/WordSearch/README.md

 `

 ## 4. Options
-The second parameter is optional: if "true" is specified, the application will print out the input data.
+The second parameter is optional.
+If "true" is specified, the application will print out the input data.

 `
 java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt true